GorgonzolaRex/wizardry-daphne-guide/docs/abyss-guides/3-guarda-fortress/corrosion.md

 ## Corrosion Sentry Guide

 ??? warning "Topics Covered"

+    === "Overview"

         - Locations of all 13 corrosion sentries
         - Pathing instructions for confusing areas with all steps based on the cardinal directions of the map
         - Golem power reversal directions
         - Registration nodes and directions for "Spotted" and "Not Spotted" runs
         - Important time-saving tips, warnings, and other notes
         - Picture of the Cursed Wheel entry
         - The guide is structured as a series of nested drop-down menus that can be kept open or collapsed.
 Each entry has a [#] that follows the order of appearance in the Cursed Wheel.

+    === "Terms"

+        - The guide uses the full name where possible of each floor and Cursed Wheel node.
+        - In Abyss 3 the floors are called "Zones".
+        - A few of the Cursed Wheel nodes have more than one corrosion sentry.
+These corrosion sentries have an additional prefix ("2F North" Corrosion Sentry) to distinguish them from each other.
+        - Common Abbreviations:
+            - Abyss #: Abyss 3 would be "A3"
+            - Cursed Wheel: CW
+            - Greater Warped One: GWO
+            - GWO #: The # refers to the number of "Spotted" corrosion sentries out of 13

+    === "Low Corrosion Level [LC]<span style="color: LimeGreen">*</span> Required"

+        - Some corrosion sentries require a low Abyss corrosion level to access their hallway or room.
+        - They are marked with a [LC]<span style="color: LimeGreen">*</span> tag.
+        - We do not know the exact values for each one.
+Before you try to register them make sure you have set all available corrosion sentries to "Not spotted" and you should have no problems.

 ??? warning "Read Me - GWO Versions Guide"